vishwathkamalanathan/ITCS-6100-Group-7/README.md

 This project is part of the Big Data Analytics for Competitive Advantage (ITCS-6100) course from the University of North Carolina at Charlotte.

 ## Team Members:
--Vishwath Kamalanathan
+- Vishwath Kamalanathan
--Udit Gosh
+- Udit Gosh
--Swetha Natakala Ramakumar
+- Swetha Natakala Ramakumar
--Shreya Sekhar
+- Shreya Sekhar
--Amruth Nag
+- Amruth Nag

 ##Communication Plan:
 The team intends to communicate online on discord and will make time to meet personally on campus to work on the project whenever needed.